The Beloit Residencies

 They are Nobel Prize winners, U.S. Poet Laureates, and internationally renowned human rights leaders.
 They are ground-breaking scholars and artists who champion causes and new ideas.
 Hailing from around the world and across a broad spectrum of fields, they share one distinction: all are thinkers and doers.
 And all have joined the Beloit College community for an extended stay as a part of the college’s distinguished residency program.

-Each year, Beloit welcomes as many as six such individuals to campus to teach and work with our students, engage with our faculty, perform or present, as well as live on campus.
+Each year, Beloit welcomes as many as seven such individuals to campus to teach and work with our students, engage with our faculty, perform or present, as well as live on campus.
 During their time at Beloit, students have met and interacted with almost two dozen luminaries in these diverse fields.

 Crom Visiting Philosopher